bsoman3/bsoman3.github.io/_posts/blog/2016-03-20-elements-of-behavioral-analysis-part-1.md

 ---
 Here begins a month long initiative to REVERSE ALL THINGS!! and kind of keep myself accountable to it (and also, get better at this).

 The sample that I looked at was brbbot.
 I won’t do a full behavior analysis of this (cause lets face it, who cares about that) (for those who are interested (after all these years? really?), it can be found <a href=" http://andrewjkerr.com/assets/documents/CIS4930Practical2Writeup.pdf">here</a> (also, google!).
-‘Cause let’s face it, as sarcastic as I can’t help sounding, I really want you to love me!!).
+Because, as sarcastic as I can’t help sounding, I really want you to love me!!).

 Anyhoo, I’m going to slice the data a bit differently (and hopefully usefully) for those who want some insights into the ideas behind reversing.